A slightly rushed solo meander through Croatia, where I debate the logic of Europe in August.

 Outside of the main resorts English is not well understood and certainly not commonly spoken.
 If you need help my advice would be to ask somebody under 30, as they are most likely to understand or be able to communicate in English; these days they start learning English at primary school.

-I’ve travelled around by bus.
+I travelled around by bus.
 Buses seem to work reasonably efficiently in Croatia, the only real problem being that there are different bus companies going to the same place, often at the same times, and the quest is to find the right one amongst them all.
 I found a website to buy tickets.
-It was a bit of a kerfuffle and you had to register and confirm and such before they would let you buy, but still easier than queuing at the station.
+It was a bit of a kerfuffle and you had to register and confirm and such before they would let you buy (quite a feat with my painfully slow internet), but still easier than queuing at the station.